mie-lab/webapp_bike_lane_optimization/README.md

 npm run dev
 ````

-To build and test use
+To build and test, use the following commands:

 ````
 npm run build